AshridgeTechnologies/elemento/stories/General usability Part 1.md

 - Highlight selected element in running app
 - Click on running app to select element
 - Formula errors displayed in the property editor
+- Nav tree like power apps:  full width, menu at right, highlight and menu on hover
+- Copy/paste before/after on context menu
+- Insert before/after on context menu